ratulalahy/intro_to_swe/projects/milestone-1.md

 Team meetings are crucial for aligning on goals and tasks.
 - Hold your team meeting with clear agenda, covering roles, vision, and initial features.
 - Assign action items with owners and deadlines.
-- Document in:
+- Document in (_by meeting recorder_):
   - `/task_manager_app/docs/meeting_minutes/milestone_1/week_1.md`.
   - `/task_manager_app/docs/meeting_minutes/milestone_1/week_2.md`.

 ### 4. Project Vision and Planning

 A shared vision ensures alignment and motivates progress.
-Your plan should sketch the product's mission, core features, and early risks.
+Your plan should sketch the product's mission, core features, early risks and other [essential elements](https://www.chatprd.ai/templates/prd-product-requirement-document-template).
+_example documentation_

-- Vision Statement:
+- **Vision Statement**:
   - Describe the “why” of the project.
   - Mention target users, pain points, and core value.

-- Timeline:
+- **Timeline**:
   - List major milestones with tentative deadlines.
   - Example: “Feature freeze by Week 5, testing phase by Week 7.”

-- Risks:
+- **Risks**:
   - Identify at least 3 risks (e.g., missed deadlines, scope creep) and their mitigation strategies.

+- **Other Elements**(if any):
+  - Include any other relevant information that will guide your project.
+  - Example: Market Opportunities, competitive analysis, etc.

 - Save this to:
   - `/task_manager_app/docs/vision_plan.md`